abelsrzz/vagrant-pxe-netboot/README.md

 <div id="explicacion">
 <h3>Creating Vagrantfile</h3>

-<p>We will need to create a folder where we will store our <b>Vagrantfile</b> and everything we will want to sync with che virtual machine.</p>
+<p>We will need to create a folder where we will store our <b>Vagrantfile</b> and everything we will want to sync with the virtual machine.</p>

 ```
 $ mkdir PXEBOOTvagrant && cd PXEBOOTvagrant